-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: November 18, 2014 (PS4, XBO)

-Grand Theft Auto V is a massive hit and it’s one game that despite being a number of years old now, the community is very much active.
-When the title first launched on last generation consoles, the game was the standard third-person open world experience filled with crime and chaos.

-However, when it launched shortly after for the current generation of consoles, the development team over at Rockstar Games had tossed in a new element, the ability to go into a first-person perspective.
-This added a whole new element to the video game, but it’s not for everyone as the controls can feel a bit off in the first-person mode.
+Grand Theft Auto V is a massive hit, and despite being over a decade old, the game’s community is very active.
+When the title first launched, it was a standard third-person open-world experience filled with crime and chaos.
+However, when it came to newer consoles, the development team over at Rockstar Games tossed in a new element: the ability to switch to a first-person perspective.

-Within the game, players will be following three conmen who are after their own desires and each is playable freely making the game feel quite a bit bigger than previous title installments to the franchise.
-Furthermore, the online game community for Grand Theft Auto Online is extremely active and you won’t have any trouble finding players to enjoy the game with today.
-Whether that is gathering a crew to go out and complete online campaign missions, race against, or the random events that will occur, you’ll undoubtedly have plenty of chaotic fun.
+The online game community for Grand Theft Auto Online is extremely active and you won’t have any trouble finding players to enjoy the game with in 2022.
+Whether that is gathering a crew complete online campaign missions with, race against, or roleplay with, you’ll undoubtedly have plenty of chaotic fun.

 - Developer: Respawn Entertainment